-Myself, out of body, pulled on the strings through daily routines.
-When I was able to stop performing, I did, and then curled into bed and hid from the world.
+Myself, out of body, pulled on the strings through daily routines and when I was able to stop performing I curled under the covers and hid from the world.

 The numbness, thoughts of harming myself and the feeling of being on a third plane, every day, began to truly concern me.

 This is how other people do it.
 Do it.
 The big IT.
 It’s as if you just need to feel something.
 It’s wanting to just let go of the heavy body so you can be free…

 But moving forward with the inevitable was never a real option for me….